 - Instagram/Facebook: Share engaging visuals and content, and interact with your audience.

-- Other Platforms: Research other platforms that are relevant to your industry and demographic, and engage with the community there.
+- Other Platforms: Research other platforms that are relevant to your industry and engage with the community there.

 Additional SEO Best Practices for Clients

-- Local SEO (if applicable): If you serve a local area, then optimize your Google My Business profile and ensure your website lists your location details.
+- Local SEO (If Applicable): If you serve a local area, optimize your Google My Business profile and ensure your website lists your location details.

-- Image Optimization: Use descriptive filenames and alt text for your images.
+- Image Optimization: When uploading visual media to your website, use descriptive filenames and alt text for your images.
 This helps search engines understand what your images are about.

 - Regular SEO Audits: Periodically assess your website's SEO performance and address any issues.
-There are many tools available to do this.
+There are many tools available to do this, and The Blue Ocean is an expert partner for you to consider.

 - User Experience (UX): A website that is easy to navigate, and that provides a good user experience will result in returning customers.
 Search engines track how long users stay on a site, and how many pages they visit.
 This is a very important factor.

-- Analytics: Regularly review your website's analytics data to track your progress and make informed decisions.
+- Analytics: Regularly review your website's analytics data to track your progress and make informed decisions about ongoing digital strategy.